 Acupuncture & Traditional Chinese Medicine (TCM) therapies are built on an understanding of health through balance.
 Symptoms, such as pain or digestive upset, are signals that your health is not at its optimum.

-Please allow 90 minutes for your initial treatment and 60 minutes for follow-up sessions.
+Please allow 90 minutes for your initial assessment and treatment and 60 minutes for follow-up sessions.
 For more on what to expect, click here.

 The most well-known of Chinese Medicine therapies, acupuncture refers to the insertion of hair-thin, sterile, single use steel needles into precise muscular points and areas of the body, known as 'acupuncture points'.
 Poke Acupuncture offers traditional acupuncture, electro-acupuncture, motor point acupuncture, and dry-needling.